exercism/julia/concepts/higher-order-functions/about.md

 2
 ```

-For such simple examples, this may seem like more functions than we need to do essentially the same thing.
+For such simple examples, this may seem like more functions than we really need to do essentially the same thing.

 The situation will become more nuanced with some later concepts: